rkgIITBh/data-structures.github.io/HTML/graphRepresentation.md

 <p style="text-align:center">
     &Sigma;<sub>i</sub> (n<sub>i</sub> - 1) + k = n-1 - k + k = n-1</i>
 </p>

+We can continue discussion on more graph properties.
+But our focus is graph algorithms.
+So we stop the discussion on graph properties for the moment.
+Let us focus on the computer processing of graphs.
+First and foremost question is: how to represent a graph as an abstract datatype?

 A graph essentially represents relationships between objects or things.
 We can use a matrix to capture relationships between objects.
 Therefore, the standard form for computer representation of a graph with
 <i>n</i> vertices is a matrix of size <i>n<sup>2</sup></i>.
 An entry